 RESIDENCY

-Students NOT using Advanced Opportunities funding and who do NOT live in Ada, Bonneville, Canyon, Jerome, Twin Falls, or Kootenai county may request assistance with out-of-district tuition by submitting a Certificate of Residency to their county clerk.
+Students NOT using public school Advanced Opportunities funding and who do NOT live in Ada, Bonneville, Canyon, Jerome, Twin Falls, or Kootenai county may request assistance with out-of-district tuition by submitting a Certificate of Residency to their county clerk.

 - If verification is not received from the student’s county of residence, the student is responsible for out-of-district tuition and fees.